MultiChain/multichain-explorer/README.md

 * Currently it is not recommended to configure multiple chains in one config file as the search function does not search across chains for an address
 * You can run two instances of the Explorer with the same config file, with one being passed the --no-serve argument and the other --no-load, so that one instance only loads data into the database, and the other only serves web pages.
-* Example of just building a database python -m Abe.abe --config multichain.conf --commit-bytes 10000 --no-serve and then when you want to provide a web explorer: python -m Abe.abe --config multichain.conf --no-load
+* Example of just building a database python -m Mce.abe --config multichain.conf --commit-bytes 10000 --no-serve and then when you want to provide a web explorer: python -m Mce.abe --config multichain.conf --no-load